 Popular Areas in Central London

-When tagging our posts with “Central London”, we have mainly included the districts of Westminster and the City of London as the two core historical areas of the capital.
-Here are the most popular areas within Central London:
+When tagging posts with “Central London”, we have mainly included attractions within the borders of the City Westminster and the City of London as the two main historical areas of the capital:

 Westminster, Whitehall & St James

 The symbolic heart of London, Westminster is worldwide renowned for all its historical attractions.
 Classic activities for kids in this area include Changing of the Guard at Buckingham Palace, House of Parliament and Big Ben, St James Park Playground, Tate Britain and Westminster Abbey.

 Mayfair & Marylebone

 The principal heart of London shopping street with Oxford Street, Regent Street and Piccadilly all located in the area.
 Family-friendly attractions include London Zoo, Madame Tussauds, Regents Park and Burlington Arcade.

 Soho & Bloomsbury

 Located in Soho are the majority of London’s theatres as well as Chinatown, the gay quarter and the red light district.
 There are also plenty of colourful markets and specialist bookshops.
 Attractions in this area include the British Library, British Museum, Carnby Street and Liberty

 A very lively part of the capital packed with buskers, street entertainers with plenty of places to enjoy a meal or a snack and a whole host of quirky little shops to explore.
 Attractions in this area include the London Transport Museum, National Gallery, National Portrait Gallery, Royal Opera House and Trafalgar Squar e.

 Known as the square mile, the global finical centre of London, a very busy area Monday to Friday but as hardly anybody lives there it’s very quiet at weekends.
 Attractions in this area include the Bank of England Museum, Museum of London and St Paul’s Cathedral.